IanTBlack/corona_cam/README.md

 ## Operation
-The camera utilizes cron to operate the camera at user-defined times.
+The camera utilizes cron to operate at user-defined times.
 This allows the camera to operate at intervals or at specific times.
-The length of the recording, the recording format, and LED colors and intensity are controlled by the Python script that is run through cron.
+The length of the recording, the recording format, and LEDs are controlled by the Python script that is run through cron.